heyman/geolocation-throttle/README.rst

 system, in the watchPosition's callback, and I've wanted to limit the number of backend requests for performance and/or API limit reasons.

-One of the projects where it's used is `What is my zip <http://www.whatismyzip.com>`_ which is a small website for retrieving the ZIP code of your current location.
-That site also has a sister site called `Canada postal code <http://canadapostalcode.net>`_ where GeolocationThrottle is also used.
-The third project I use it for is `Longitude.me <http://longitude.me>`_, a service for sharing your current location.
+One of the projects where it's used is `What is my zip <https://www.whatismyzip.com>`_ which is a small website for retrieving the ZIP code of your current location.
+Another for which I use GeolocationThrottle is `Longitude.me <https://longitude.me>`_, a service for sharing your current location.
+The third project where I use this lib is `Hotels Near Me <https://hotels-near.me>`, which is a site for finding hotels near your current location.

 How to use it?